dinvsh/imc-prosperity-2/README.md

 Final position: 10th in Singapore, and 265th out of 9,140 teams internationally.

+Huge shoutout to the GOAT [jmerle](https://github.com/jmerle), who developed the open-sourced [visualizer](https://github.com/jmerle/imc-prosperity-2-visualizer) and [backtester](https://github.com/jmerle/imc-prosperity-2-backtester).
+These tools were invaluable for understanding market movements and refining strategies.

-#### Disclaimer
+### Disclaimer
 Code Quality: This code was written while I was learning Python on the go, so it might not follow best practices or Pythonic standards.
 Expect redundancies, inefficient logic, and limited documentation.

 Purpose: The code is shared as part of my learning journey during the competition rather than as a polished or production-ready project.

-Huge shoutout to the GOAT [jmerle](https://github.com/jmerle), who developed the open-sourced [visualizer](https://github.com/jmerle/imc-prosperity-2-visualizer) and [backtester](https://github.com/jmerle/imc-prosperity-2-backtester).
-These tools were invaluable for understanding market movements and refining strategies.

 ## Results